Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 Spotlight on human psychology.
 The deep-down inner workings of you and me.
 What causes human beings to act the way they do?
 What makes us tick?

 (Audit of Humankind, chapter 2.1)

 The Explanation is all about How to bring Peace and Prosperity to Earth.
-I’ve done an Inventory and Audit starting with the vast Universe–the result of Big Bang–finally focusing on the human mind and its singularity.
+I’ve done an Inventory and Audit starting with the vast Universe—the result of Big Bang—finally focusing on the human psychology mind and its singularity.
 Why?
 Because the key to Peace and Prosperity lies in the human mind.

-These next two post will transition you into how humans function.
+These next two posts will transition you into how human psychology functions.
 Why humans behave the way they do.
 We’re going to see the mechanisms, the workings of the human mind that gives rise to human behavior.

 I feel a need to open up to you and explain one of the basic points I wanted to keep in mind from the very beginning of this project: There are certain subjects that I did not want to broach simply because they are too polarized.
 One of the main ones is Darwin and other concepts of evolution.
 This is the first time I’m using this word.